Investing term

 For example

-Buy bonds maturing in 1, 2, 3, 4, and 5 years; each year one matures, and you reinvest it into a new 5-year rung — keeping the ladder rolling.
+You buy bonds maturing in 1, 2, 3, 4, and 5 years; each year one matures and you reinvest it into a new 5-year bond — a rolling ladder that frees up cash annually.